Aouei/gee_acolite/paper.md

 # Statement of need

-Researchers studying coastal and inland waters require accurate atmospheric correction to derive water quality parameters such as suspended particulate matter (SPM), chlorophyll-a concentration, and turbidity.
-Current workflows typically involve:

-1. Manually downloading Sentinel-2 Level-1C scenes
-2. Processing each scene individually with ACOLITE
-3. Managing large volumes of intermediate files
-4. Combining results for spatial or temporal analysis

-This approach is time-consuming, storage-intensive, and challenging to scale for regional or global studies.
-While GEE provides Level-2A surface reflectance products, these are generated using the Sen2Cor algorithm [@louis2016], which is designed for land applications and may not adequately account for adjacency effects, sun glint, and other factors critical for accurate aquatic remote sensing [@warren2019].
+Researchers studying coastal and inland waters require accurate atmospheric correction to derive water quality parameters.
+Current workflows involve manually downloading scenes, processing individually with ACOLITE, managing large intermediate files, and combining results—an approach that is time-consuming and challenging to scale.
+While GEE provides Level-2A products via Sen2Cor [@louis2016], these are optimized for land applications and may not adequately account for adjacency effects, sun glint, and other factors critical for aquatic remote sensing [@warren2019].

 `GEE ACOLITE` addresses these limitations by: